Skip to content

 With over seven years and 120,000 hours of operational experience, Climeworks is the leader in the Direct Air Capture industry.
 The company has removed more CO₂ than anyone else combined in the industry.
 Moving beyond theory, lab and pilot projects, Climeworks already operates two Direct Air Capture plants in Iceland: Orca and Mammoth.
 Orca was just awarded the first ever AAA rating from BeZero Carbon for its commitment to high quality, durable and measurable carbon removal.

-Climeworks’ journey continues with a megaton removal direct air capture hub in Louisiana, US, expanding Climeworks’ global presence and commitment to large-scale Direct Air Capture deployment.
+Climeworks’ journey continues with a megaton removal Direct Air Capture hub in Louisiana, U.S., expanding Climeworks’ global presence and commitment to large-scale Direct Air Capture deployment.

 Step-by-step guide to building a Direct Air Capture plant